March 26, 2020

 Safe rebuilding: a mixed approach to shelter response following the 2018 floods in Kenya

 As part of the 2018 floods response, the Kenya Red Cross Society (KRCS) received funds from the Government of Kenya to implement a large-scale shelter intervention in 25 counties across the country using a mixed modality approach of cash and in-kind assistance.
-Although the use of cash for shelter interventions was new to KRCS, their extensive experience with cash assistance and having well-functioning markets in the targeted areas for the shelter programme suggested cash would be cheaper, faster, and easier to implement along with in-kind assistance.
+Although the use of cash for shelter interventions was new to KRCS, their extensive experience with cash assistance and having well-functioning markets in the targeted areas for the shelter programme suggested cash would be cheaper, faster, and easier to implement along with in-kind assistance, instead of purely in-kind delivery.
 Cash was provided to purchase materials such as sand and stones, as well as cover labour costs.

-The shelter response initiative has also shown the relevance and the potential of using a mixed approach that included the use of a Participatory Approach for Safe Shelter Awareness (PASSA), cash and voucher assistance and the RedRose data management system to manage data of those receiving assistance and the distribution of in-kind assistance.
+This project has also shown the relevance and the potential of using a mixed approach that included the use of a Participatory Approach for Safe Shelter Awareness (PASSA), cash and voucher assistance and the RedRose data management system to manage data of those receiving assistance and distribution of in-kind assistance.

-To find out more about the implementation of this project, you can read a case study on “Safe Rebuilding: A Mixed Approach to Shelter Response Following the 2018 Floods in Kenya” or watch:
+To find out more about the implementation of this shelter recovery programme, you can read a case study on “Safe Rebuilding: A Mixed Approach to Shelter Response Following the 2018 Floods in Kenya” or watch: